publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schIV/ptB/m__us_usc_t20_s1462.md

             (A) A proposal to prepare personnel in more than 1 low incidence disability, such as deafness and blindness.

-            (B) A demonstration of an effective collaboration between an eligible entity and a local educational agency that promotes recruitment and subsequent retention of highly qualified personnel to serve children with low incidence disabilities.
+            (B) A demonstration of an effective collaboration between an eligible entity and a local educational agency that promotes recruitment and subsequent retention of personnel who meet the applicable requirements described in [section 1412(a)(14) of this title][/us/usc/t20/s1412/a/14] to serve children with low incidence disabilities.

         (5) __Preparation in use of braille__